aalexmmaldonado/dotura/README.md

 [+] Success!
 ```

-#### Loading Custom Configuration
+#### Loading custom configurations

-There are a few extra steps to do if you chose to use a configuration file for Arch.
+There are a few extra steps if you choose to use a configuration file for Arch.

 Once you have booted into the live Arch environment, the USB drive is not automatically mounted for file access.
 You must manually mount the partition to retrieve your `archinstall` configuration file.